 In the meantime, I'll do my best to keep you entertained here on my blog, and through posts on my Free Short Fiction page.

-The drinks kept flowing and quite a few members of the group spilled out of the alcove onto the dance floor.
-Zan asked Rainer, but he declined.
+The drinks kept flowing.
+The party spilled out of the alcove onto the dance floor.
+Zan asked Rainer to dance, but he declined.
 She frowned and grabbed Jamal.

 “C’mon, Jamal.
 I know you’re an excellent dancer.”

 She was right, and Jamal loved the chance to show off.
-He and Zan were tearing it up, but when he noticed Rainer looking at him, his enjoyment was compromised.
+He and Zan were tearing it up when he noticed Rainer looking at him.

 Why do I get the feeling I have about three seconds left to live?

 Get used to it, Gigantor.
 The woman is my friend.

 When the jukebox played a song Zan particularly liked, she took her dancing to a new level of abandon.
 This was too much for Rainer.
 He walked over.
 “I’ve changed my mind.
 I want to dance with you," he said, staring at Zan with an intensity Jamal found downright bizarre.
 Zan looked at Jamal and shrugged.
 He walked off to rejoin Mel and Michael in the alcove.